singularity/singularity/release/README.txt

    * Add a new section at the top of Changelog.
    * Update the version number in singularity/__init__.py to next-release_pre.
    * Update the version number in setup.py to the same.
-   * Update the version number at the top of README.txt to the same.
+   * Update the version number at the top of README.md to the same.
    * Add a new milestone to the Github issue tracker, if necessary.